LACMA

 Curatorial Notes

-Known today as herb boxes (yerberas) or coca boxes (coqueras), these shell-shaped containers were part of elite viceregal households in the southern Andes and highland Peru.
-The boxes were designed to store yerba maté leaves to brew tea, and perhaps also coca leaves and other substances, which accounts for their interior partitions.
-Densely ornamented, these examples were created by Indigenous carvers of the Jesuit missions of Moxos and Chiquitos, in present-day Bolivia.
+Known today as yerberas (herb boxes) or coqueras (coca boxes), shell-shaped containers such as this were part of elite households in the southern Andes and highland Peru.
+The densely ornamented boxes were designed to store yerba maté leaves to brew tea, and perhaps also coca leaves and other substances.
+Here, a band of openwork relief covers the exterior with a profusion of foliage, birds, and a bold mascaron in the back; the supporting feet are carved in the form of whimsical cherubs with coiled, foliated bodies.
+Such containers were created by Indigenous carvers of the Jesuit missions of Moxos and Chiquitos, in present-day Bolivia.
+Valued for the beauty and dexterity with which the Indigenous makers carved the hard tropical woods, mission carpentry was highly coveted and made for prized gifts.

 Provenance